phaziz/FatFreeTestApp/README.md

 FatFreeTestApp
 ==============

-Simple TestApp with Idirom-ORM and FatFree-PHP-Framework.
+Simple TestApp with Idirom-ORM, RedBeanPHP ORM and FatFree-PHP-Framework.